NilsDannemann/j_hfc_relay/README.md

 # The Grid
-The Grid uses flexible sass-mixins instead of fixed classes.<br>
+The Grid is a **fraction-based** grid system and uses flexible sass-mixins instead of fixed classes.<br>

 This approach has the following advantages over conventional grids:<br>